Lemon Law Questions? We Have Answers!

 By: Robert Silverman

-It’s the number one question that comes through the 1800 LEMON LAW hotline “Do I have a Lemon?”
+The number one question comes through the 1800 LEMON LAW hotline: “Do I have a Lemon?”
 Because each state has different Lemon Laws, we’ve devised a quick online questionnaire to help folks with this process.
-While it’s sometimes a fairly complex process to figure out if you are driving a lemon car, we’ve simplified it down to the basics to help satisfy most consumers in addition to being available to answer any specific question as needed.
+While it’s sometimes a fairly complex process to figure out if you are driving a lemon car, we’ve simplified it to the basics to help satisfy most consumers and be available to answer any specific question.

 We created this lemon law web application to give people a better insight into the qualifying process.
-Often folks can be a little shy about reaching out, and we know it sometimes is fearful to go after the billion-dollar automobile companies.
-This new app provides distressed drivers the key they need to rev up their consumer rights.
+Often, folks can be a little shy about reaching out, and we know it sometimes is fearful to go after the billion-dollar automobile companies.
+This new app provides distressed drivers with the key to revising their consumer rights.

 Let’s review some important components of this questionnaire by answering a few questions and reviewing the overall process.